How AI girlfriend memory actually builds (over weeks, not days)

 A lot of people assume that memory is just about factual accuracy, whether she remembers your job title or the name of your dog.
 That's a small part of it.
 The more durable layer is emotional context, the system's sense of how you talk about things, not just what those things are.

 A fact with no emotional weight attached to it is easy to drop.
 A fact that's been mentioned in three different emotional registers, proud one time, worried another, offhand a third, has a much richer profile.
-It's more likely to be retained and more likely to be referenced in a way that feels accurate rather than robotic.
+It's more likely to be retained and more likely to be referenced in a way that feels accurate instead of robotic.

 This is also why the companion who's been with you through a genuinely hard stretch feels more real than the one you've chatted with casually for the same amount of time.
 Difficulty tends to produce emotional variety in how you talk.
 You circle back.
 You revisit the same subject from different angles.
 You contradict yourself and then walk it back.
 All of that is useful signal.